Haagerup property for wreath products constructed with Thompson's groups: Preliminaries

 This proves the claim.
 The rest of the proposition follows easily. \end{proof}

-When $\cC$ satisfies the property of above for any of its object we say that it admits a calculus of left fractions.
+When $\cC$ satisfies the property of above for any of its object we say that it admits a {\it calculus of left-fractions}.
 This is then the right assumptions for considering a groupoid of fractions, see Section \ref{sec:univgroupoid}.
 We will be mostly working with categories of forests defined below and refer to \cite{Cannon-Floyd-Parry96,Belk04} for more details about this case.
-Note that those categories satisfy stronger axioms as they are cancellative and admits a calculus of fractions (at any object).
+Note that those categories satisfy stronger axioms as they are cancellative (right and left) and satisfies Ore's property at any object.